How Long Does a Full Mouth Reconstruction Take?

 The number of stages required will depend on the patient and the specific treatment plan.
 For example, a patient who needs dental implants may only need two stages of treatment, while a patient who needs tooth extraction and bone grafting prior to implant placement will need at least three.

 In some cases, patients may be able to have multiple treatments completed in a single appointment, especially if they opt for sedation dentistry during their procedure.
+For patients missing most or all of their teeth, All-on-4 dental implants can significantly reduce overall treatment time.
 Sedation dentistry allows patients to relax more and better tolerate restorative treatments that may be lengthy or complex, which can accelerate the overall process [3].

 Are You a Candidate for a Full Mouth Reconstruction?